 Naples offers breathtaking ocean views located along the Gulf of Mexico.
 Residents consider this area to be a slice of paradise with proximity to local restaurants, shopping centers, and entertainment.
 Enjoy access to top attractions such as Naples Pier, Naples Botanical Garden, and Audobon Corkscrew Swamp Sanctuary.

 Fort Myers puts retirees within range of Orlando and Miami.
-This city is excellent for seniors looking to remain active, with several nature preserves and parks within an arm’s reach.
+This city is excellent for seniors looking to remain active, with several nature preserves and parks within arm’s reach.
 See wildlife at Manatee Park or witness Major League Baseball spring training with sports venues nearby.

 The West Coast of Florida is ideal for sightseeing and vacationing at your own pace.
 Hop aboard a ferry boat, spend the day watching dolphins at Clearwater Beach, or play 18 holes at a phenomenal golf course.